We teach the NSW curriculum through the MYP framework.

 The advantages of the MYP

-In a world that is increasingly connected, but also (paradoxically) increasingly divided along party lines, we teach our students to be outward-looking, hopeful and respectful citizens, not afraid of difference but aware of their communal obligations, connected to the global community with a sense of responsibility towards its members.
+In a world that is increasingly connected, we teach our students to be outward-looking, hopeful and respectful citizens, connected to the international community with a sense of responsibility towards its members.

 We make meaningful interdisciplinary connections rather than teaching subjects in isolation.
 This helps students to see the connections between subjects and the real world.
-After all, most real-world issues require insights gained from a variety of disciplines, thus our students learn to draw on the many different approaches to acquiring knowledge.
+After all, most real-world issues require insights gained from a variety of disciplines.

-The MYP looks at the development of the whole person with service central to its philosophy which marries well with our Christian ethos.
-The development of character (IB Learner Profile/SACS Character Strengths) is vital to this is embedded in every part of our academic and pastoral programmes.
+The MYP looks at the development of the whole person with service central to its philosophy which compliments our Christian ethos.
+The development of character (IB Learner Profile/St Andrew’s Cathedral School Character Strengths) is vital to this is embedded in every part of our academic and pastoral programmes.
 For more on character, see Wellbeing and Character

 As part of the MYP framework, all students are required to take part in service activities both within the classroom and beyond.
-This may take the form of awareness-raising of global problems in Geography or creating quilts in Textiles to give to orphans in countries like Uganda.
-Our approach to service is driven by a Christian worldview that prioritizes meaningful, authentic service that meets the needs of others.
+This may take the form of awareness-raising of international problems in Geography or supporting local charities and initiatives.
 For more on service, see Service Learning.

 In the final year of the MYP, students undertake an independent ‘Personal Project’ which is a significant piece of work of the student’s own initiative and creativity.
 The project requires research and the creation of a product with supporting documentation.
 Examples of this have been the creation of a garden, a website regarding ways to save power or the writing of a novel.
-This incredibly rewarding project gives students an opportunity to research an area of passion that may not have been covered in school subjects.
+This rewarding project gives students an opportunity to research an area of passion.

 MYP assessment and reporting